ksiddh/CreateRedisCluster/README.md

 # Things to fix:
 - get the location of /redis<version>/src (Line 34: # Run `find / -type d -name "*redis-3.2.8*" -print 2>/dev/null` to find the folder where redis-3.2.8 is installed)
-- Add ability to add slaves to the master
+- Add ability to add slaves to the master.
+    - *Currently I'm adding the slaves manually by using redis-trib.rb add-node --slave <slaveIP:port> <masterIP:port>*

 # TEST performed:
 ## *Assuming there are 2 slaves attached to a single master.
 In my setup, I had 9 masters and each had 2 slaves ( Total of 27 servers)*